27,991 Views

 As companies are faced with the digital transformation of regulatory compliance with real-time sanctions screening, the Digital Ethics Officers need to engage with RegTech providers that integrate the most up-to-date and comprehensive world databases.

-• Key points that a comprehensive and trusted intelligence should look out for includes the ability to: Monitor unfavourable outcomes by building feedback systems for the Digital Ethics Officer to review periodically.
+• Key points that a comprehensive and trusted intelligence system should look out for include the ability to: monitor unfavourable outcomes by building feedback systems for the Digital Ethics Officer to review periodically.

 • Implement a transparent mechanism, by making sure that the screening technologies used are compatible with GDPR regulations.